Working hours: 28 hours per week (4 days)

 Working collaboratively with the HR Manager and Snr HR Administrator, the HR Advisor will provide a comprehensive and professional service on all aspects of HR, including supporting line managers with Absence Management, Recruitment and Employee Relations, whilst working with people to find the best solutions for them and the organisation.

 Closing date: 24th March 2023

-The role holder is required to work collaboratively with the HR Manager in order to provide a comprehensive and professional Human Resources service to the Diocese of Liverpool in relation to clergy, lay employees, parishes and Liverpool Cathedral managers and employees.
+The role holder is required to work collaboratively with the HR Manager and Senior HR Administrator in order to provide a comprehensive and professional Human Resources service to the Diocese of Liverpool in relation to clergy and lay employees and Liverpool Cathedral Managers and employees

 Diocesan Boards of Finance & Liverpool Cathedral

 The post holder must be in sympathy with the aims and ethos of the Church of England

 Ability to remain calm and professional when communicating challenging situations